AMERICAN HISTORY X ANALYSIS

 It’s about decent, hard working Americans falling through the cracks.

-In the midst of a family dinner, Derek expatiates on born villainy and depravity of the other people, all while he expresses humiliation and even harassment toward closest people in one’s life.
-As early as being a convicted felon, Vinyard would get wise to the fact violence provokes violence.
-The disturbing sense of constant anxiety among this radical clique of a young generation is being cultivated with extremities.
-The ‘NON OF THEM ARE ALL RIGHT’ phrase dramatizes the lack of rationality and obvious closed-mindedness.
-Danny Vinyard, another talented pupil, and a bright-headed young man are conscious of the actuality, that the world is not rudely divided into ‘black’ and ‘white’, ‘us’ and ‘them’, ‘friends’ and ‘enemies’.
-At the same time, a wanting to follow the steps of his elder brother and being a part of his social environment necessitated Danny to voice ideas he does not believe in.
-He does not echo the rhetoric of his father, Derek, or Cameron on the relation between unwealthy living conditions and the ‘others’: Danny takes care of his mother and sisters.
-In wider meaning, even the monochromatic nature of every retrospective scene of ‘American History X’ accentuates the fact that the world around us mostly exists in tones of grey, beyond the widely disputed ‘black’ or ‘white’ or ‘good’ or ‘wrong’.
+Amid a family dinner, Derek Vinyard expounds on the born villainy and depravity of the other people, all while he expresses humiliation and even harassment toward the closest people in his life.
+As early as being a convicted felon, Vinyard would get wise to the fact that violence provokes violence.
+The disturbing sense of constant anxiety among this radical clique of a young generation is being cultivated with extremes.
+The ‘NON OF THEM IS ALL RIGHT’ phrase dramatizes the lack of rationality and obvious closed-mindedness.
+Danny Vinyard, another talented pupil and a bright-headed young man, is conscious of the reality that the world is not rudely divided into ‘black’ and ‘white’, ‘us’ and ‘them’, ‘friends’ and ‘enemies’.
+At the same time, wanting to follow the steps of his elder brother and being a part of his social environment necessitated that Danny voice ideas he did not believe in.
+He does not echo the rhetoric of his father, Derek Vinyard, or Cameron on the relation between unwealthy living conditions and the ‘others’: Danny takes care of his mother and sisters.
+In a wider meaning, even the monochromatic nature of every retrospective scene of American History X accentuates the fact that the world around us mostly exists in tones of grey, beyond the widely disputed ‘black’ or ‘white’ or ‘good’ or ‘wrong’

 That’s why you have to stay open